greenboxal/doggohub/doc/development/performance.md

 By collecting snapshots of process state at regular intervals, profiling allows you to see where time is spent in a process.
-The [StackProf](https://github.com/tmm1/stackprof) gem is included in GitLab's development environment, allowing you to investigate the behaviour of suspect code in detail.
+The [StackProf](https://github.com/tmm1/stackprof) gem is included in DoggoHub's development environment, allowing you to investigate the behaviour of suspect code in detail.

 It's important to note that profiling an application *alters its performance*,